October 22, 2024

 Instructions

-• Heat up 2 tablespoons olive oil in a wok over medium heat.
+• Heat 2 tablespoons of olive oil in a wok over medium heat.

-• Add the chopped carrots and cubed potatoes, stir and cook for about 3 minutes.
+• Add chopped carrots and potatoes.
+Stir and cook for about 3 minutes.

-• Add the sliced hotdog and chopped red bell pepper.
-Stir everything together and cook for about 3 minutes.
-Once done, remove vegetables and hotdog mixture from wok.
-Set aside.
+• Toss in sliced hotdogs and chopped red bell pepper.
+Stir and cook for another 3 minutes.
+Remove the mixture from the wok and set aside.

-• On the same wok, add in two tablespoons olive oil, minced garlic and diced onion.
-Saute for about 3 minutes.
+• In the same wok, heat 2 more tablespoons of olive oil.
+Add minced garlic and diced onion.
+Sauté for about 3 minutes.

-• Add cubed tomatoes, stir and cook for 3 minutes.
+• Add chopped tomatoes.
+Stir and cook for 3 minutes.

-• Add cubed pork loin.
-Stir and cook for 10 minutes then season with salt and pepper.
+• Stir in chopped pork loin.
+Cook for 10 minutes, seasoning with salt and pepper.

-• Next, add 2 tablespoons oyster sauce, 1 tablespoon soy sauce, 8 oz. tomato sauce, 2 pieces broken dried bay leaves, 3 cups of water.
-Stir everything together.
-Put lid and cook for 35 minutes until pork is tender.
+• Add 2 tablespoons oyster sauce, 1 tablespoon soy sauce, 8 oz. tomato sauce, 2 broken dried bay leaves, and 3 cups of water.
+Stir well, cover, and cook for 35 minutes until the pork is tender.

-• Finally, remove cover and stir.
-Add in the cooked vegetables and hotdog mixture in the wok.
-Add 1/2 cup raisins, stir for two minutes.
-Turn off heat.
+• Uncover and stir in the cooked vegetables and hotdog mixture.
+Add 1/2 cup raisins and stir for 2 minutes.
+Turn off the heat.

 • Serve hot with steamed rice and enjoy!